wenzhixin/multiple-select/README-ZH-CN.md

 ## Acknowledgements

-© 2013, Multiple Selected is licensed under the Apache Software Foundation License Version 2.0 and GPL Version 2.0.
+© 2012-2014, Multiple Selected is licensed under the The MIT License.
 Coded by wenzhixin.

 我的网站 ([wenzhixin.net.cn](http://wenzhixin.net.cn))